mnalbantli/llm-feature-evaluator/README.md

 It uses structured prompts built from your metadata and sends them to an LLM (DeepSeek) for explanation and classification.

+> ‼️ Context-aware parsing: As of June 23, the evaluator now considers *both previous and upcoming rows* during reasoning.
+> This bi-directional context helps the LLM produce more consistent and accurate interpretations.

 ---

 ## Project Structure